tylerthomasallen/docs/src/pages/dashboard/setup.md

 - #### Find the Branch Key

-    - Go to [Account settings](https://dashboard.branch.io/account-settings/app) on the Branch Dashboard
+    - Go to <a href="https://dashboard.branch.io/account-settings/app" target="_blank">Account settings</a>  on the Branch Dashboard
     - `Branch Keys` allow you to interact with your Branch SDKs and create deep links
     - These keys are unique to your Branch app
     - Never expose your `Branch Secret` as it can be maliciously used